the-commons-project/smart-health-card-verifier/README.md

 ### Expo Go

-Expo Go allows to run the project directly on your mobile device.
+Expo Go allows you to run the project directly on your mobile device.
 Follow [these](https://docs.expo.io/get-started/installation/#2-expo-go-app-for-ios-and)
 instructions to install Expo Go on your mobile phone.